cocos/cocos-docs/en/getting-started/first-game/index.md

 };
 ```

-Again, we need to define which prefabricated body or bodies the game manager will use to create the map.
+Again, we need to define which Prefab or bodies the game manager will use to create the map.

 ```ts
 // The runway prefab